khandelwal/AskShashank/README.md

 Q. Do you charge for advice?

 A. No, advice is free.
-8 x 10 signed photographs are $10.
+8 x 10 signed photographs of Shashank are $10.

 #### Disclaimer